Mortal Kombat 11: Sequel

 In February 2023, Warner Bros.
-Discovery CEO David Zaslav announced during a 2022 fourth-quarter earnings call that a twelfth installment in the series is set to be released later in that year.
+Discovery CEO David Zaslav announced during a 2022 fourth-quarter earnings call that a twelfth installment in the series is set to be released later in that year, later to be revealed to be Mortal Kombat 1.
+Mortal Kombat 1's Kollector and Premium editions released on September 14, 2023 and the Standard edition released on September 19 of the same year.
+The sequel received very positive reviews (with the exception of the Switch version, which was received negatively).